rcos/docker-examples/example04/README.md

 # Writing a docker compose file

-Our docker compose file will orchestrate our three services: our python app, PostgreSQL, and Redis.
+Our docker compose file will orchestrate our four services: our python backend, an angular frontend, PostgreSQL, and Redis.
 This will make it very easy to build and link our containers, and add new volumes.
 As we saw before, many common services are available pre-built, which we will take advantage of.
 The compose file should be YAML named `docker-compose.yml`.

 ## Docker compose setup